aysa2018/bistromoods_frontend/README.md

 ### Key Components

 1. **Home Page**
-   - Displays introductory content and search functionality for restaurant suggestions.
+   - Displays introductory content and search functionality for restaurant suggestions

 2. **Restaurant Search**
-   - Allows users to filter restaurants by ambiance, price range, and cuisine type.
+   - Allows users to filter restaurants by ambiance, price range, and cuisine type

 3. **Restaurant Details**
-   - Displays selected restaurant's details, including address, Yelp rating, ambiance, and a direct link to Yelp.
+   - Displays selected restaurant's details, including address, Yelp rating, and a direct link to the resturant's Yelp page

 4. **Mood Filter**
-   - Provides a visual way to select mood preferences, influencing the restaurant recommendations shown to users.
+   - Provides a visual way to select mood preferences, influencing the restaurant recommendations shown to users

 5. **Navigation Bar**
-   - Allows easy access to the main pages (Home, Search, Favorites, and Profile).
+   - Allows easy access to the main pages (Home, Search, Favorites, and Profile)

 6. **Profile & Favorites**
-   - Lets users save favorite restaurants and manage their dining preferences.
+   - Lets users save favorite restaurants and manage their dining preferences

 ## Setup Instructions

 ### Prerequisites

-- **Node.js** and **npm**: Ensure Node.js and npm are installed on your system.
+- **Node.js** and **npm**: Ensure Node.js and npm are installed on your system

 ### Installation Steps